BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Nasteha22/README.md

 # SE-DAY5-Technical-Writing
 ## 1. How can understanding your audience’s expertise level (tech experts vs. regular folks) shape the way you present technical information?

 For tech experts, you can use specialized jargon, detailed data, and complex concepts, assuming a foundational knowledge.
 This allows for deeper discussions and advanced insights.
 However, when addressing regular folks,  simplify language, avoid jargon, and use relatable analogies to make concepts accessible.
-Tailoring your presentation style—whether through visuals or structured content—enhances engagement and comprehension, ensuring your message resonates with the audience's understanding level.
+Tailoring your presentation style whether through visuals or structured content enhances engagement and comprehension, ensuring your message resonates with the audience's understanding level.

 ## 2. What are some strategies to tailor your content to different audience types?